ethanillingsworth/Stretches-Swift/README.md

 # Stretches

+Stretches will be moved to a new repo made in React.

 ## Our Goal
 To make a simple yet fully featured task managment app that streches out your larger goals into smaller ones.